Scheduled Maintenance

 Continue Reading...

-Weld-Through Primer Guidelines: Subaru
+Weld-Through Primer Guidelines: Audi

 Weld-through primers are generally a zinc-based product that are applied to the mating surfaces prior to welding.
 Corroding zinc forms zinc oxide which protects the steel.
 This is called sacrificial corrosion.
 For a quality weld to be made it’s required that the weld-through primer be removed from the direct weld zone before welding the joint when GMA welding.
 Many OEMs have a position on when and how to use weld-through primer or when it shouldn’t be utilized.
-Let’s see what Subaru recommends and where this information can be found.
+Let’s see what Audi recommends and where this information can be found.

 Continue Reading...